 We see it in the headlines every day — weather extremes and natural disasters continue to break records.
-Just this week, USA Today reported that eight new $1 billion dollar disasters were confirmed in the U.S. in August, bringing the total so far this year to a record 23 weather and climate disasters, per NOAA.
+Recently, USA Today reported that eight new $1 billion dollar disasters were confirmed in the U.S. in August, bringing the total so far in 2023 to a record 23 weather and climate disasters, per NOAA.
 These events put tremendous strain on organizations of every size, as well as federal, state and local government agencies.

 And it’s important to remember that it’s not just the immediate consequences of a physical threat that are so challenging.
 Every physical threat—whether it’s a hurricane, wildfire, heat wave, hurricane, etc.—has the potential to cascade throughout the organization and wreak havoc in often-unexpected ways.